 Involved with scenic design.
-This includes working with budget, location, sets, props and sometimes costume and scenic design.
+This includes working with budget, location, sets, props, and sometimes costume design.

 Aids the director with location scouting, daily shooting schedules, calls to actors and extras.
 Works closely with the production manager.
 In documentary production the assistant director also holds the responsibilities of the production manager.

 Directly accountable for what the camera sees, this person is responsible for the proper functioning of the camera (technical aspects).

 Realizes the director's vision for the film and works with director in hiring key technical production crew, scouts locations with the director, determines which lens to be used, camera placement and movement, film stock, lighting for day and night, and oversees the follow-up in lab and final processing.